-- (k) Contracts for employee benefit plans as provided in ORS 243.105 (1), 243.125 (4), 243.221, 243.275, 243.291, 243.303, and 243.565; - (I) Contracts for employee benefit plans as provided in ORS 243.860 through 243.886; or - (m) Any other Public Contracting of a Public Body specifically exempted from the Code by another provision of law. - (4) Except as expressly provided herein, these Rules do not apply to Contracts entered into pursuant to ORS 279.835 through 279.855.
+- (C) The investment of funds by a Public Body as authorized by law, and other financial transactions of a Public Body that by their character cannot practically be established under the competitive Contractor selection procedures of ORS 279B.050 through 279B.085; - (k) Contracts for employee benefit plans as provided in ORS 243.105 (1), 243.125 (4), 243.221, 243.275, 243.291, 243.303, and 243.565; - (I) Contracts for employee benefit plans as provided in ORS 243.860 through 243.886; or - (m) Any other Public Contracting of a Public Body specifically exempted from the Code by another provision of law.

+(4) Except as expressly provided herein, these Rules do not apply to Contracts entered into pursuant to ORS 279.835 through 279.855.

-MINORITIES, WOMEN AND EMERGING SMALL BUSINESSES
+MINORITIES, WOMEN, AND EMERGING SMALL BUSINESSES

-PPS-46-0210 Subcontracting to and Contracting with Emerging Small Businesses; DBE Disqualification
+PPS- 46-0210Subcontracting to and Contracting with With Emerging Small Businesses; DBEDisqualification

-- (1) As set forth in ORS 279A.105, the District may require a Contractor to subcontract some part of a Contract to, or to obtain materials to be used in performing the Contract from: - (a) A business enterprise that is certified under ORS 200.055 as an emerging small business; or - (b) A business enterprise that is: - (A) Certified under ORS 200.055 as an emerging small business; and - (B) Is located in or draws its workforce from economically distressed areas, as designated by the Oregon Economic and Community Development District. - (2) A subcontractor certified under ORS 200.055 as an emerging small business is located in or draws its workforce from economically distressed areas if: - (a) Its principal place of business is located in an area designated as economically distressed by the Oregon Economic and Community Development District pursuant to administrative rules adopted by the Oregon Economic and Community Development District; or - (b) The Contractor certifies in Writing to the District that a substantial number of the subcontractor's employees, or subcontractors that will manufacture the Goods or complete the Services under the Contract, reside in an area designated as economically distressed by the Oregon Economic and Community Development District pursuant to administrative rules adopted by the Oregon Economic and Community Development District.
-For the purposes of making the foregoing determination, the District must determine in each particular instance what proportion of a Contractor's or subcontractor's employees or subcontractors constitutes a substantial number. - (3) The District must include in each Solicitation Document a requirement that Offerors certify in their Offers, in a form prescribed by the District, that the Offeror has not and will not discriminate against a subcontractor in the Awarding of a subcontract because the subcontractor is a minority, women or emerging small business enterprise certified under ORS 200.055, or against a business enterprise that is owned or controlled by or that employs a disabled veteran as defined in ORS 408.225.
+(1) As set forth in ORS 279A.105, the District may require a Contractor to subcontract some part of a Contract to, or to obtain materials to be used in performing the Contract from:

+- (a) A business enterprise that is certified under ORS 200.055 as an emerging small business; or - (b) A business enterprise that is: - (A) Certified under ORS 200.055 as an emerging small business; and - (B) Is located in or draws its workforce from economically distressed areas, as designated by the Oregon Economic and Community Development District.

+(2) A subcontractor certified under ORS 200.055 as an emerging small business is located in or draws its workforce from economically distressed areas if:

+- (a) Its principal place of business is located in an area designated as economically distressed by the Oregon Economic and Community Development District pursuant tounder administrative rules adopted by the Oregon Economic and CommunityBusiness Development DistrictDepartment; or - (b) The Contractor certifies in Writing to the District that a substantial number of the subcontractor's employees, or subcontractors that will manufacture the Goods or complete the Services under the Contract, reside in an area designated as economically distressed by the Oregon Economic and Community Development District pursuant tounder administrative rules adopted by the Oregon Economic and CommunityBusiness Development District must determine in each particular instance what proportion of a Contractor's or subcontractor's employees or subcontractors constitutes a substantial number.

+(3) The District must include in each Solicitation Document a requirement that Offerors certify in their Offers, in a form prescribed by the District, that the Offeror has not discriminated and will not discriminate against a subcontractor in the Awarding of a subcontract because the subcontractor is certified under ORS 200.055 as a disadvantage business enterprise, a minority, owned business, a women or owned business, an emerging small business enterprise certified under ORS 200.055, or againstor a business enterprise that is owned or controlled by or that employs a service-disabled veteran as defined in ORS 408.225.owns.

-(4) DBE Disqualification.
+(4) DBE-Disqualification.